Prathiksha1234567/crudoperation/README.md

 The application performs all basic CRUD operations (Create, Read, Update, Delete) using axios, and includes proper try-catch blocks for safe execution.

-Please refer to the LOGGING_STRATEGY.md for a summary of the logging implementation.